-Housing is readily available in the Great Falls, MT and surrounding area.
-One-bedroom apartments in Great Falls rent for \$625 a month on average and two-bedroom apartment rents average \$1100.
+Housing is readily available in Great Falls, MT, and surrounding area.
+One-bedroom apartments in Great Falls rent for \$800 a month on average and two-bedroom apartment rents for \$1100 on average.

 Apollos Alumni Association

 The Apollos University Alumni Association is an organization that recognizes the hard work performed by Apollos graduates, students, and stakeholders.
 Its mission is to promote education throughout the world by providing member networks, by sharing academic and professional updates, and by promoting opportunities for life-long learning.